 **Please note: Harvard Forest requires a separate application that is due by February 7, 2020 at 9 am EST (hard deadline).
 The Harvard Forest application is available here.
 Students must also apply on Handshake, our job, internship and resource portal. **

 Position Title: Summer Research Intern

-The Harvard Forest Summer Research Program provides a critical opportunity for undergraduates to gain research experience in topics related to ecology, evolution, environmental science, and conservation.
+The Harvard Forest Summer Research Program provides a critical opportunity for undergraduates to gain research experience in topics related to ecology, environmental science, and data science.
 An education in these areas is not complete without hands-on immersion in the process of field and/or lab research, data analysis, and presentation of results.
 Students who participate in the program are better prepared for graduate work and future careers, whether in the life and social sciences, policy, environmental law, or nonprofit sectors.
-Working directly with experienced researchers/mentors, students will develop independent research skills and gain a deeper understanding of the environmental/ecological fields.
+Working directly with experienced researchers/mentors, students will develop independent research skills and gain a deeper understanding of science research.
 Students can also leverage their summer experience to develop senior theses, author professional publications and participate in national conferences in upcoming academic years.

 Responsibilities: May include field sampling, laboratory studies, data analysis and scientific writing.
 In addition, students attend weekly seminars given by nationally known scientists and workshops on career and graduate school preparation.